dbt-labs/dbt-core/core/dbt/adapters/README.md

 # Adapters README

-The Adapters module is responsible for defining database connection methods, caching information from databases, how relations are defined, and the two major types of connection types we have - base and sql.
+The Adapters module is responsible for defining database connection methods, caching information from databases, how relations are defined, and the two major connection types we have - base and sql.

 # Directories

 ## `base`

-Defines the most base implementation Adapters can use to build out full functionality sweet
+Defines the base implementation Adapters can use to build out full functionality.

 ## `sql`